Tom Trybull

-Tom Trybull (born 9 March 1993) is a German professional footballer who plays as a defensive midfielder for Danish 1st Division club OB.
+Tom Trybull (born 9 March 1993) is a German professional footballer who plays as a defensive midfielder.
 A technically sound and combative midfielder, he has played across Germany, the Netherlands, England, and Denmark, and is known for his positional intelligence, tackling ability, and composure in possession.
 Trybull came through the youth academies of Union Berlin and Hansa Rostock, where he won the 2010 German Youth Championship, before making his professional debut as a teenager.

 He rose to the Bundesliga with Werder Bremen, where he scored his first top-flight goal in the Nordderby against Hamburger SV.
 After inconsistent spells with St. Pauli and Greuther Fürth, his career regained momentum at ADO Den Haag in the Eredivisie.
 A successful season in the Netherlands led to a move to Norwich City in 2017, where he became a fan favourite and helped the club win the EFL Championship title in 2018–19.
 His time in England included spells with Blackburn Rovers and Blackpool, as well as a brief return to German football with Hannover 96 and SV Sandhausen.
 Trybull joined Danish club OB in 2023 and re-signed with the club in 2024, helping them gain promotion back to the Danish Superliga.

 At international level, Trybull represented Germany at four youth levels, earning nine caps from under-17 to under-20.
 Though widely regarded as a promising talent in his early years, he never received a call-up to the senior national team.